Rosario’s slam helps Twins beat Brewers 4-2 to end skid

 The Brewers staked Houser to a 1-0 lead in the second as Orlando Arcia hit a two-out drive that eluded a leaping Rosario and went off the left-field wall for an RBI double.
 Arcia’s big hit snapped Dobnak’s string of 13 2/3 consecutive scoreless innings.

-Minnesota countered qucikly.
+Minnesota countered quickly.

 Alex Avila hit a leadoff single in the third and Max Kepler followed with an infield hit.
 After Jorge Polanco grounded into a fielder’s choice, Nelson Cruz was hit by a pitch.